 How to Make the Gin Fizz

 Fresh ingredients are so important – so please, please, please use fresh lemon juice!
-I love this lemon squeezer which has holes on the bottom that fit right over the jigger, making it super easy to get the perfect amount of lime.
+I love this lemon squeezer which has holes on the bottom that fit right over the jigger, making it super easy to get the perfect amount of lemon.

 I make my own sugar syrup.
 It takes about 2 minutes.
 Just measure out half of a cup (100ml) of white sugar into a pot and add the same amount of water.
 Heat until dissolved, let it cool, then pour into a glass container.
 It can keep in the fridge for months.